-Pursuant to the Act, every Director will:
+Pursuant to the Act, every director:

-- a) Act honestly and in good faith with a view to the best interests of the Society; - b) exercise the care, diligence and skill that a reasonably prudent individual would exercise in comparable circumstances; - c) further and not hinder the purposes, aims, and objects of the Society; - d) act in accordance with the Act and the regulations thereunder; - e) uphold the Constitution and comply with these bylaws and the policies of the Board in effect from time to time; and - f) abide by such codes of conduct and ethics adopted by the Board.
+- a) acts honestly and in good faith with a view to the best interests of the Society; - b) exercises the care, diligence and skill that a reasonably prudent individual would exercise in comparable circumstances; - c) furthers and does not hinder the purposes, aims, and objects of the Society; - d) acts in accordance with the Act and the regulations thereunder; - e) upholds the Constitution and complies with these bylaws and the policies of the Board in effect from time to time; and - f) abides by such codes of conduct and ethics adopted by the Board.

-The Directors shall have charge of the general conduct of the affairs of the Society and shall have exclusive management and control of the property and assets of the Society and without limiting the generality of the foregoing, the Directors:
+The directors have charge of the general conduct of the affairs of the Society and have exclusive management and control of the property and assets of the Society and without limiting the generality of the foregoing, the directors:

-- g) are expressly empowered to make, alter, amend and repeal such policies as the Directors determine are in the best interest of the Society; - h) are expressly empowered, where the revenue of the Society is insufficient to meet expenses, to assess the members pro-rata to the amount of the deficiency; - i) shall from time to time appoint a Chief Executive Officer (Executive Director); - j) shall keep the membership reasonably and properly informed; - k) may authorize the borrowing of money by the Society or the acquisition or improvement of real property for the purposes of the Society.
+- g) are expressly empowered to make, alter, amend and repeal such policies as the directors determine are in the best interest of the Society; - h) are expressly empowered, where the revenue of the Society is insufficient to meet expenses, to assess the members pro-rata to the amount of the deficiency; - i) appoint a Chief Executive Officer (Executive Director); - j) keep the members reasonably and properly informed; - k) may authorize the borrowing of money by the Society or the acquisition or improvement of real property for the purposes of the Society.